Wrpicker/Reddit-Image-Downloading-Bot/README.md

 #### **Subreddit Text File:**

 This should be a text file with a name that consists of a keyword relating all the subreddits and the word "Subs" after.
 For instance, if you wanted to use this script for gathering cat pictures, you could use "Cat" as your keyword.
-The subreddit text file should then be names "CatSubs.txt"
+The subreddit text file should then be named "CatSubs.txt"

 The text file should have the names of the subreddits you want the script to gather images from.
 The text file ***needs to have 5 lines***.
 If you have less than 5 subreddits, fill the rest of the lines with line breaks. ***DO NOT WRITE ANYTHING ON THESE LINES***.